 It’s that time of year again!
 The semi-official kickoff of spring and official celebration of all things Irish, St. Patrick’s Day, is upon us.
-In America, where a cool 31 million people claim Irish ancestry (that is 7x the population of the actual Ireland), this day is big business with an estimated economic impact of $4.4 billion.
+In America, where a cool 31 million people claim Irish ancestry (that’s 7x the population of the actual Ireland), this day is big business with an estimated economic impact of $5.6 billion.

 Of the three main couriers (USPS, FedEx and UPS) only two allow shipments of alcohol.
-The U.S. Postal service won’t deliver it, and in fact, if you reuse an old box that has alcohol labeling visible it may be denied shipment regardless of its contents.
+The U.S. Postal service won’t deliver it.
+In fact, if you reuse an old box that has alcohol labeling visible it may be denied shipment regardless of its contents.

 FedEx and UPS, however, will happily deliver your ABV shipments assuming you follow their instructions.
 Both companies require the shipper to have an account, sign an alcohol shipping agreement, clearly label the item as having alcohol and have an adult sign for the package upon delivery— but there are a few differences.

 • Inner packaging of molded Expanded Polystyrene (EPS) foam, folded corrugated tray or molded fiber tray.

 • Each packaging component secures the bottles into the center of the shipping container away from the side walls of the shipper.

 • Packaging that ensures your alcoholic shipment is secure.

 • Completely covered in something soft to prevent glass breakage.

 • Can absorb liquid if the bottle happens to break.

 So whether you’re shipping bottles of booze for a St. Paddy’s celebration (or any other fragile package) be sure your package is safely secured and up to the standards of the couriers.
 And if you want to make an impact on the customer with innovative packaging, contact Ernest Packaging Solutions today.
 We can craft a custom designed packaging solution that will make your competition green with envy.